What to Wear Hiking: Perfect Spring Hiking Outfit Ideas for Women

 Shorts

 Know your environment before committing to shorts on the trail.
 Of course, protecting skin from the sun, bugs, and brush is always good.
-Knowing the trail and environmental conditions is essential when considering wearing hiking shorts.
+Knowing the trail and environmental conditions is essential when you are considering wearing shorts.

 Accessories